broadinstitute/warp/pipelines/broad/arrays/imputation/Imputation.changelog.md

 #1.0.1
 2021-10-08

-* Standardized runtime attributes sections
+* Standardized runtime attributes sections and added docker as input to ImputationTasks.wdl

 # 1.0.0
 2021-10-06 (Date of Last Commit)